 - diagrams, illustrations, or flow chart

 How diagnostic certainty is used on the site

 The diagnostic certainty of a case has many implications and functions.

-Firstly it has a strong influence on case completeness, and therefore when sorting search results by case completeness cases with high DC will be favoured.
+Firstly it has a strong influence on case completeness, and therefore when sorting search results by case completeness, cases with high DC will be favored.
 Similarly, these cases will be more frequently shown in Quiz Mode.

-Secondly, search results will show the DC level as a coloured dot (matching the slider).
+Secondly, search results will show the DC level as a colored dot (matching the slider).

-Thirdly, search results can be (soon) filtered to only show cases of a minimum DC (e.g. at least confirmed but unsubstantiated).
+Thirdly, search results may be filtered to only show cases of a minimum DC (e.g. "Almost certain").

 Help and Style Guide

 style guide and help